 The protected Ream National Park is between Kampot and Sihanoukville City.
 Largely mainland jungle, it also includes the coastal peninsula beaches and a group of about 20 small islands.
 Some of the islands are uninhabited and some have only a very small population living on them.

 Ream National Park was once an area of natural beauty, rich in flora and fauna.
-Unfortunately, it’s now another area that has become victim to Chinese developers and is being rapidly destroyed.
+Unfortunately, it’s now another area that has become a victim of Chinese developers and is being rapidly destroyed.
 Sadly, that means I must caveat the following account.
 There’s a high chance that soon it will no longer be as stunning as before the construction.

 One of Cambodia’s beaches that blew our minds was Koh Sampouch Beach.
 It’s one of the beaches of Ream National Park where many private resorts are now popping up.

 When we visited the beach, there was hardly anyone else there.
 The beautiful waters had an emerald hue and gently caressed the soft and spotless sands.
 Some swings hanging on the fringes of the beach made an excellent place to relax and take in the mesmerizing sight that stretched out in front.